zeromq/clrzmq4/README.md

 ﻿
 **ZeroMQ CLR namespace**

 Hello.
-I've made a new ZeroMQ namespace for .NET Framwork 4+ and mono 3+.
+I've made a new ZeroMQ namespace for .NET Framework 4+ and mono 3+.

 **Simple REQ connect to REP bind**